tessel/servo-pca9685/README.md

 * *ready* Emitted upon first successful communication between the Tessel and the module.

+##Further Examples
+See the examples folder for code.

+* sweep: Move the servo smoothly back and forth.

 ##Hardware/Advanced usage

 *  The servos used in conjunction with this module should be powered through the 5.5 mm barrel jack.